Car Insurance Rates by State: Cheapest & Most Expensive States in 2026

 Which state has the cheapest car insurance in 2026?

-Idaho and Vermont are among the cheapest states for car insurance in 2026, with annual full coverage averages near $1,225–$1,284 per year, well below the national average of approximately $2,136.
-These states benefit from low population density, fewer accidents, minimal severe weather, and lower rates of insurance fraud.
-Maine, Ohio, and Iowa also rank among the most affordable states nationally.
-Explore a complete state rankings breakdown to see how your state stacks up.
+Vermont consistently ranks as the cheapest state for car insurance in 2026, with an average full coverage premium of approximately $1,504 per year — roughly $1,009 below the national average.
+The state benefits from low population density, fewer accidents, minimal severe weather, and lower rates of insurance fraud and uninsured drivers.
+Maine, New Hampshire, Ohio, and Hawaii also rank among the most affordable states nationally.
+You can explore a complete state comparison guide to see how your state stacks up.

 How do no-fault states affect my insurance rates?

-No-fault states typically carry higher insurance premiums — roughly 19–25% more than at-fault states — because drivers must purchase Personal Injury Protection (PIP) coverage in addition to liability insurance.
-However, other factors like population density, weather, and fraud rates often have more impact than the insurance system type alone.
-Some no-fault states like North Dakota maintain affordable rates while some at-fault states like Louisiana remain among the most expensive, proving that the insurance system alone doesn't determine costs.
-Read our no-fault insurance states guide for a full breakdown.
+No-fault states typically carry higher insurance premiums because drivers must purchase Personal Injury Protection (PIP) coverage in addition to liability insurance.
+However, other factors like population density, weather, and fraud rates often have more impact on cost than the insurance system type alone.
+Some no-fault states like North Dakota maintain affordable rates, while some at-fault states like Louisiana rank among the most expensive nationally.
+Read our no-fault insurance states guide for a full breakdown of all 12 no-fault states and how their requirements differ.

 Are car insurance rates going up or down in 2026?